-The migration to 40/100 Gb Ethernet is in full swing in today’s data centers and there are some critical changes occurring in the Layer One cabling infrastructure.
+The migration to 40/100 Gb Ethernet is in full swing in today’s data centers.
+There are some critical changes occurring in the Layer One cabling infrastructure.
 Change of connectors, overall design and a reduction of optical loss budget are the keys to a smooth transition.

 Due to budget constraints, it is projected that most data centers will continue to purchase short reach, multimode optics for their 40/100 Gb Ethernet hardware upgrades.
 The importance of this is that short reach multi-mode transceivers require an MPO style (or MTP®) connector.
 The MTP® connector holds 12 or 24 fibers in one ferrule and has the potential to hold up to 72 fibers in one connector.
 The reason for this is that the 40/100G Ethernet standard for multi-mode transmission requires the use of parallel optics.
 Rather than one fiber carrying the send signal and one fiber receiving (called serial transmission), parallel optics aggregates multiple fibers to send and also receive.
 This is arguably the biggest change in cabling infrastructures in the past decade.